scaleupstack/reflection/README.md

 This library is work-in-progress, but the public API should be very stable.

-Handling of some Reflection features that could benefit from caching (e.g. getting the parent class) are not implemented yet.
-Some of those features will probably follow soon as needed when developing my other library.
+Handling of some Reflection features that could (perhaps?) benefit from caching (e.g. getting the parent class) are not implemented yet.
 But I do not strive for completeness.
 If you are missing some features, just create a pull request or ask for it, explaining your context/needs.

 ## Contribute